SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: The Proposed SparDL

-As presented in Algorithm~\ref{alg:res}, we collect the residuals in two processes.
-Since existing methods tend to store the residuals on the worker who generated them, we also store the local and end-procedure residuals on the local worker (line 11-12).
-But the in-procedure residuals may come from multiple workers and collecting these residuals on the generated workers requires high communication cost, severely weakening the meaning of sparse communication.
-For this case, we choose to save this part of residuals directly on the workers who perform the sparsification (line 8).
-Although these residuals are collected on the processing worker, from the perspective of the entire training cluster, the discard gradients are still collected and will be used sooner or later.
+{ Since the indexes of in-procedure residuals still exist in the final gradients like normal global gradients, it is impossible to collect them only according to the final indexes.
+Therefore, we collect these residuals throughout the communication process.
+As presented in Algorithm~\ref{alg:res}, we collect the residuals in two steps.
+Since existing methods tend to store the residuals on the worker who generated them, we also store the local and end-procedure residuals on the local worker (lines 13-14).
+But the in-procedure residuals may come from multiple workers, and collecting these residuals on the generated workers requires high communication cost, severely weakening the meaning of sparse communication.
+For this case, we save this part of residuals directly on the workers who perform the sparsification (line 8).
+Although these residuals are collected on the processing worker, from the perspective of the entire training cluster, the discarded gradients are still collected and will be used sooner or later.}